usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 </thead>
 <tbody>
 <tr>
-<td>An older adult with a learning disability is enrolled in a community college and requests additional time to take the placement test.</td>
+<th scope="row">An older adult with a learning disability is enrolled in a community college and requests additional time to take the placement test.</th>
 <td>The community college grants the applicant extended time to take the exam.
-Learn more about providing <a href="https://www.ada.gov/regs2014/testing_accommodations.html">testing accommodations</a>.</td>
+<p>Learn more about providing <a href="https://www.ada.gov/regs2014/testing_accommodations.html">testing accommodations</a>.</p></td>
 </tr>
 </tbody>
 </table>